p2pu/course-in-a-box/index.md

 * **[Content](/modules/content/markdown-and-media)** -  Update the course structure and add your copy & media
 * **[Customize](/modules/customize/favicon)** - Add some (optional) finishing touches

-There’s also a link to our community **[Forum](https://community.p2pu.org/c/tech/course-in-a-box/78)** where you can reach out with questions anytime.

 <br>

 #### Course-in-a-Box Courses We Love ❤️